-The customer on this occasion had a slim budget and Leda provide this complete solution, supplied, installed, commissioned and staff training for under $30,000.00 Leda can adapt this technology to all access control devices, such as gates, boom gates and retractable bollards.
+The customer on this occasion had a slim budget and Leda provide this complete solution, supplied, installed, commissioned and staff training, meeting client’s budget.
+Leda can adapt this technology to all access control devices, such as gates, boom gates and retractable bollards.

 Turnstiles at UN headquarters in Afghanistan.
 Often we simply sell a product, without knowing where it is destined to be required, which is why we recently surprised to receive a request for spare parts for one of our full height turnstiles located in Afghanistan.
 It turned out that this turnstile we sold over 5 years ago was installed and is operational at the UN Headquarters in Kabul.

 The customer required another level of security to stop unauthorised entry into the rear of their property.
 LEDA provided 2 x dual height card readers so that only authorised Origin Energy personnel with the appropriate access card may enter and exit this part of the facility.